jenktam/Glass-Ceiling/README.md

 # The Glass Ceiling

-This application provides an analysis of the gender wage gap in Seattle by profession.
-It serves to provide factual data from the City of Seattle's API and answer whether the glass ceiling still exists and in which fields is it the most prevalent.
+This [website](https://glass-ceiling.herokuapp.com/) provides an analysis of the gender wage gap in Seattle by profession.
+It serves to provide factual data from the City of Seattle's API and answer whether the glass ceiling still exists and in which fields it is the most prevalent.

 ![Gender Gap](/public/img/gender-gap.jpg)